Psychogenic non-epileptic seizure: Signs and symptoms

 PNES episodes involve sudden changes in movement, sensation, or awareness that closely resemble epileptic seizures.
 During an episode, a person may exhibit convulsive movements (such as stiffening, jerking, or thrashing of the limbs), appear unresponsive, or display other seizure-like behaviors.
-Because of this resemblance, PNES can be difficult to distinguish from epilepsy without careful observation and diagnostic tools, such as long-term video EEG monitoring.
+Because of this resemblance, PNES can be difficult to distinguish from epilepsy without careful observation and diagnostic tools, such as long-term video-EEG monitoring.

 Certain features are more commonly seen in PNES than in epileptic seizures, although none are exclusive.
-These may include eye closure during the event, side-to-side movements of the head or body, limb movements that are asynchronous or irregular, and crying or stuttering.
+These may include eye closure or fluttering during the event, side-to-side movements of the head or body, pelvic thrusting, arching of the back, limb movements that are asynchronous or irregular, and crying or stuttering.
 People with PNES may also show signs of awareness, respond to touch or voice, or behave in ways that appear influenced by their surroundings.
 PNES episodes also tend to begin more gradually than epileptic seizures, and typically do not result in confusion or deep sleep afterward (postictal state), which is common following epileptic seizures.
+The shaking seen in PNES tends to be less likely to be rhythmic or synchronous, such as in epileptic seizures.
+Also, PNES episodes tend to be longer in duration compared to epileptic seizures.
+Most epileptic seizures are less than 2 minutes in duration, whereas PNES episodes can last much longer and, in some cases, may go on for hours.
+An epileptic seizure lasting more than five minutes is considered a life-threatening medical emergency, a risk not associated with PNES.

-PNES episodes also tend to result in fewer physical injuries.
-Complications such as tongue-biting, loss of bladder or bowel control, injuries from falls, or burns are much less common.
+PNES episodes also tend to result in less severe physical injuries.
+Complications such as tongue-biting, loss of bladder or bowel control, and severe falls are less common.
+However, many people with PNES still face injuries from falls and may have loss of bladder control.
 Even when a person appears unresponsive, they may retain some awareness and instinctively protect themselves.
-Signs such as tracking movement with the eyes or resisting gentle attempts to open the eyelids can suggest preserved consciousness.
+Signs such as tracking movement with the eyes or the ability to blink and/or swallow on command can suggest preserved consciousness.
 These features may support the diagnosis of PNES, although no single sign is definitive.

-The duration of an event can also help differentiate PNES from epileptic seizures.
-Most epileptic seizures last less than two minutes, whereas PNES episodes often last longer.
-A seizure lasting more than five minutes is considered a life-threatening medical emergency, a risk not associated with PNES.
+Patients with PNES are generally recommended to abstain from driving since an episode while operating a vehicle may result in a crash or injury.
+Laws with respect to driving may differ in different jurisdictions.